TommyStarK/Hermes/DOCUMENTATION.md

 # Hermes documentation

 Hermes is a lightweight, cross-platform, asynchronous, C++11 network library.
-Hermes provides features for either TCP/UDP server or TCP/UDP client.
-Clients and servers work asynchronously based on a asynchronous I/O model.
+Hermes provides an user-friendly API with which you can easily create server or client following the TCP or the UDP protocol.
+Hermes is based on a polling model using a thread pool in order to offer an asynchronous I/O model to handle events between the server and the clients connected.
+Server and client work asynchronously and the public Hermes API allows only to perform asynchronous operations.
-In order to use Hermes, you just need to include the `Hermes.hpp` header in your code.
+To use Hermes, you just need to include the `Hermes.hpp` header in your code.

 - compiling using g++:

-Assuming you want to compile a file containing code using Hermes features, you just need to run the following command:
+Assuming you want to compile a file containing some code using Hermes features, you just need to run the following command:

 ```bash
   g++ -std=c++11 your_file.cpp -pthread -o binary_name